Chinese Tea Region

 How to Read Yunnan as a Tea Region

 Yunnan is useful to study as a tea region because it connects place to cup character.
 Diverse terrain from tropical to alpine.
 Ancient tea trees and pu'er origin.
-The teas here are not interchangeable examples of Chinese tea; they are local expressions of black tea, scented tea, white tea, and pu'er tea.
+The teas here are not interchangeable examples of Chinese tea; they are local expressions of black tea, scented tea, pu'er tea, white tea, and green tea.

-The most relevant teas on this page include Yunnan Gold (Dianhong), Rose Black Tea, Yue Guang Bai (Moonlight White), and Lincang Shou Pu'er.
+The most relevant teas on this page include Dianhong Gold Needle, Yunnan Gold (Dianhong), Chrysanthemum Pu'er, Nuoxiang Pu'er, and Rose Black Tea.
 Read them together rather than one by one: compare aroma first, then body, then aftertaste.
 That pattern shows whether the region tends toward fragrance, roast, freshness, minerality, sweetness, or aged depth.

 Regional pages are also buying guides.
 A named origin can signal climate, processing tradition, and expected price range, but it should not be treated as a guarantee by itself.
 When evaluating tea from Yunnan, look for a seller who can connect the tea to a specific style, harvest, and production area rather than only using the broad regional name.